homelabaas/haas-documentation/docs/walkthrough.md

 Type in an SSH username and password, which will be your root user.
 Remember these credentials.

-Leave the "Append Build Number ticked".
+Leave the "Append Build Number" ticked.

 On the Host dropdown, select which VMWare host you would like to perform the build on.
 If the host is a member of a cluster that box will automatically populate.
 If it is not, leave it blank.

 Select the datastore for that host which to store the VM on.
-The select the VM network.
+Then select the VM network.

 Last but not least, select the datastore which the ISO file resides on.
 The file dropdown will automatically populate with all the .ISO files inside that datastore for you.
 Select the Ubuntu 18.04 ISO file from this dropdown.